McSquizzy/elastic-stack/README.md

 ![alt text](https://www.elastic.co/guide/en/infrastructure/guide/current/images/monitoring-architecture.png "Elastic Stack Components")

-Diferent Beats gather their specified data and send it to elasticsearch (Example).
+Diferent Beats gather their specified data and send it to elasticsearch.
 Logstash is a processing pipeline which can be optionally used.
 Elasticsearch is a real-time, distributed storage, search, and analytics engine.
 We use Kibana to search, view, and interact with data stored in Elasticsearch.

 # Setup